-Simon Razniewski is postdoctoral researcher at the Max Planck Institute for Informatics in Saarbrücken, Germany.
+Simon Razniewski is senior researcher at the Max Planck Institute for Informatics in Saarbrücken, Germany.
 His research interests include Data Quality and Management, Semantic Web, Knowledge Engineering and Machine Learning.

 He was previously assistant professor at the Free University of Bozen Bolzano (2014-2017).
 He holds a PhD from the Free University of Bozen-Bolzano (2014), and a Diplom (MSc.) from TU Dresden (2010; not this Dresden).
 He spent time as visitor at the Max-Planck Institute for Informatics (2016), the University of Queensland (2015), AT&T Labs-Research (2013), the University of California, San Diego (2012), and has previous industrial experience from Globalfoundries (2010) and Siemens IT (2009).
 He has published 8 full papers at premier² conferences in the area of data science and management (and 26 papers in total).